darafferty/rapthor/docs/source/operations.rst

 Calibrate
 ---------

 This operation calibrates the data using the current sky model.
-The exact steps done during calibration depend on the strategy, but essentially there are three main parts: a phase-only solve (diagonal Jones matrix) on short timescales (the "fast phase solve"), a slow phase-only (diagonal) solve, an amplitude-only (diagonal) solve on long time scales (the "slow-gain" solve), and processing of the resulting solutions, including smoothing and the generation of a-term images.
-This calibration strategy is based on the LBA strategy of the LiLF pipeline (https://github.com/revoltek/LiLF), with the idea that the same strategy can be used for both HBA and LBA (similar to the way the calibrator pipeline works in LINC).
-However, the strategy may evolve in the future depending on the results of the commissioning.
+The exact steps done during calibration depend on the strategy, but essentially there are two main parts: a phase-only (scalar) solve on short timescales (the "fast-phase" solve, which corrects for ionospheric errors) and a phase and amplitude (diagonal) solve on long time scales (the "slow-gain" solve, which corrects for beam errors).
+The slow-gain solve is divided into two parts: an optional amplitude-only solve that constrains all stations to have the same solutions and a phase plus amplitude solve (without the station constraint and usually with a longer solution interval).
+This calibration strategy is based on the LBA strategy of the `LiLF pipeline <https://linc.readthedocs.io/>`_, with the idea that the same strategy can be used for both HBA and LBA (similar to the way the calibrator pipeline works in LINC).
+Lastly, processing of the resulting solutions is done, including smoothing, renormalization, and the generation of a-term images (if 2-D screens are used).

-The fast and slow diagonal phase-only solve steps use different calibration parameters, such as different antenna constraints.

-For calibration, Rapthor designates calibrators (bright, compact sources or groups of sources) and then tessellates the full sky model, using those calibrators as the facet/patch centers.
-This ensures that each facet/patch has a bright source in it, as that seems to be fairly important to get good solutions.
-Despite the designation of calibrators for the tesselation, all sources are still used in the calibration (not just the bright sources).
+For calibration, Rapthor searches for bright, compact sources (or groups of sources) throughout the field to use as calibrator sources.
+A target (apparent) flux density is used to ensure that the calibrators are sufficiently bright (set by :term:`target_flux` in the processing strategy).
+Rapthor then tessellates the full sky model, using the calibrators as the facet centers.
+This method ensures that each facet has a bright calibrator source in it.
+Despite this designation of calibrators for the tesselation, all sources are used in the calibration (not just the bright sources).

-To model the sources, the clean components are grouped by PyBDSF using the sources that it found in the image.
-Then the mean shift algorithm is used to identify compact groups of sources (e.g., two nearby bright sources are better used together as a single “calibrator,” rather than as two separate ones) that are then used as the basis for tessellation.

 When multiple nodes are available, this task is distributed.

+Primary products:
-Primary products (in ``solutions/calibrate_X``, where ``X`` is the cycle number):
+    * ``field-solutions.h5``, stored in ``solutions/calibrate_X``, where ``X`` is the cycle number - the calibration solution table containing both fast-phase and slow-gain solutions.
-    * ``field-solutions.h5`` - the calibration solution table containing both fast- and slow-solve solutions.
+    * ``*.png`` files, stored in ``plots/calibrate_X``, where ``X`` is the cycle number - plots of the calibration solutions.

 .. _predict:

 Predict
 -------

 This operation predicts visibilities for subtraction.
 Sources that lie outside of imaged regions are subtracted, as are bright sources inside imaged regions (if desired).
+This operation will not be run if no prediction or subtraction needs to be done.

 When multiple nodes are available, this task is distributed.

-Primary products (in ``scratch/``):
+Primary products (in ``pipelines/predict_X``, where ``X`` is the cycle number):
     * Temporary measurement sets used for the subsequent image operation.